John Heitinga: Euro 2004

 Although he did not take part in qualifying, Heitinga was later included in the squad for the Euro 2004 in Portugal since the Dutch under-21 team had failed to qualify for the European Championships.
 He started as first choice right back in the first two group stage matches but was suspended for the last match when he was sent-off for two bookable offences.
 After serving his suspension, he returned in the quarter-final against Sweden as a second-half substitute for Edgar Davids and converted his penalty as the Dutch won 5–4 on penalties.
 The Dutch, however, were eliminated by the hosts Portugal in the semi-finals.

 2006 World Cup

 Heitinga's development as a player suffered two dips in form in the 2004–05 and the 2005–06 seasons, respectively.
-Despite club struggles, Heitinga never lost his spot in the national team under Marco van Basten, who took over as Dutch national coach in the summer of 2004.
-By the end of 2005, had also once again become a key player in the Ajax squad.
-He would also be selected by Van Basten for the Dutch team of 23 players to compete in the 2006 FIFA World Cup, hosted by Germany.
+Despite club struggles, Heitinga never lost his spot in the national team under Marco van Basten, who took over as the Netherlands national coach in the summer of 2004.
+By the end of 2005, had also again become a key player in the Ajax squad.
+He would also be selected by Van Basten for the Dutch national team of 23 players to compete in the 2006 FIFA World Cup, hosted by Germany.
 The Dutch side performed reasonably well at the World Cup, qualifying for the second round before again being knocked out by Portugal.